zooba/pymanager/pep-draft.md

 The specific behaviour of each configuration option is left to implementation.
 However, a number of intended options are discussed in other sections.

+App package configuration is provided to allow PyManager to be embedded in other applications or packages.
+For example, an alternative distribution may want to include PyManager but have it locate installs from their own index.
+The app package configuration allows reusing our build and overriding the default settings.

 Admin-only configuration is provided to allow administrators to manage systems under their control using existing tools, such as group policy or registry